simeon9696/ap-cricket/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 This repository is repsonsible for splitting a group of videos into images and then categorizing those images into blurry or not blurry by calculating the variation of the Laplacian.
+It also trains an object detection model using the PyTorch framework Detecto.

 ## Getting Started